teor2345/privcount/doc/TorEvents.markdown

 Relay DirPort self-checks by remote relays do trigger this event, even though they are not client traffic.
-The self-testing traffic and connections are neglible compared with all tor network traffic, but may be significant for small counters that include IPv4 ports 80 or 9030.
+The self-testing traffic and connections are negligible compared with all tor network traffic, but may be significant for small counters that include IPv4 ports 80 or 9030.

 The end stream event is used by the PrivCount stream, circuit stream, and